Workers, seniors face health risks amid extreme heat wave in Europe

 While the efforts show the country is far more prepared to manage the heat, Keller said officials should also look after workers — particularly those outdoors or in hot environments.

-Near the popular up-market department store, Galeries Lafayette, Abdel Hamid pushed a garbage bin full of garbage he swept up from the city streets.
+Near the popular upmarket department store, Galeries Lafayette, Abdel Hamid pushed a garbage bin full of trash he swept up from the city streets.

 “Across the street in the sun, the maximum we can stay is 30 minutes before coming back,” he said.